 Already had your first round of Botox injections and curious about what to expect as it wears off?
 Want to try a different treatment when your most recent round of Botox wears off?

 Botox paralyzes the nerves that control the muscles in the face.
 However, after some time has passed, those nerves start to form brand new nerve endings.

 As those unaffected nerve endings reattach themselves to your facial muscles, they slowly begin to contract again.
 These contractions trigger movement, which causes wrinkles on your skin to reappear.

 How soon is too soon for another round of Botox?

 When people ask how often they need to get Botox, they’re usually concerned about the effects wearing off before their next appointment.
-But there is no benefit to getting Botox on a routine basis.
-In fact, having too many Botox injections can lead to a weakening of the facial muscles.
+But there is such a thing as too much Botox — when done too often, it can cause the facial muscles to weaken.
 It’s best to follow the plan that your provider develops for you.

 Over time, frequent Botox use can weaken the muscles in the face, which means that you can spread your appointments out a little further without worrying about it wearing off.
 (You may even be able to get up to six months worth of smooth, wrinkle-free skin from a single round of Botox.)

 How much downtime should I expect after my Botox injections?

 Although the results of getting Botox are impressive, there are a few factors to be aware of when scheduling your appointment.
 One of those factors includes the downtime required after getting your injections.

 While it isn’t lengthy, planning your injections appropriately can help you make the most out of the experience.